GuanLab/DeepSleep/README.md

-## DeepSleep: Fast and Accurate Prediction of Sleep Arousals at Millisecond Resolution by Deep Learning
+## DeepSleep convolutional neural network allows accurate and fast detection of sleep arousal

 This is the package of our winning algorithm in the 2018 "You Snooze, You Win" PhysioNet Challenge.
-Details can be found from [Hongyang Li, Yuanfang Guan - bioRxiv, 2019, doi: doi: https://doi.org/10.1101/859256](https://www.biorxiv.org/content/10.1101/859256v1).
+Details can be found from [Hongyang Li, Yuanfang Guan.
+DeepSleep convolutional neural network allows accurate and fast detection of sleep arousal. *Communications Biology* 2021.](https://www.nature.com/articles/s42003-020-01542-8).
 Please contact (hyangl@umich.edu or gyuanfan@umich.edu) if you have any questions or suggestions.

 background: [2018 PhysioNet Challenge](https://physionet.org/challenge/2018/)